aakarshgoel96/Vehicle_Damage_Detection/README.md

 - `train.py`: Script for training the YOLOv8 model
 - `evaluate.py`: Script for evaluating the trained model
 - `utils.py`: Contains utility functions for data preparation and result visualization

+## Experiment 1 Using balanced subset of data - Downsampling

+`train_balanced.py` can be used to train in case of datset imbalance and absence of gpu for getting similar distribution of each class.
+This will better generalises all classes and reduce bias towards one class.
+It chooses at most 100 images for each class out of the whole distribution.
+Results are not good as the dataset would be limited to genralize.

+## Experiment 2 Using augmentations to increase of data of classes with less data - Upsampoling

+Can be used for better generalisation but needs gpu to train vast dataset.